 “I just this second finished reading the Abigail Thomas and I’m reeling.
 It’s brilliant.
 It reminded me so much of Grace Paley which is the nicest thing I know to say. ”

 Abigail Thomas, the daughter of renowned science writer Lewis Thomas (The Lives of a Cell), is the mother of four children and the grandmother of twelve.
 Her academic education stopped when, pregnant with her oldest daughter, she was asked to leave Bryn Mawr during her first year.
 She’s lived most of her life on Manhattan’s Upper West Side, and was for a time a book editor and for another time a book agent.
 Then she started writing for publication.
-Her memoir, A Three Dog Life, was named one of the best books of 2006 by the Los Angeles Times and the Washington Post.
-She is also author of Safekeeping, a memoir, and Thinking About Memoir.
+Her first three books “Getting Over Tom,” “An Actual Life,” and “Herb’s Pajamas” were works of fiction.
+Her memoir, “A Three Dog Life,” was named one of the best books of 2006 by the Los Angeles Times and the Washington Post.
+It won the 2006 Inspirational Memoir Award given by Books for A Better Life.
+She is also author of “Safekeeping,” a memoir, and “Thinking About Memoir.”

 She lives in Woodstock, New York, with her dogs.